kulibraries/2025-02-25-ku-r/index.md

   {% elsif site.carpentry == "lc" %}
   Library Carpentry
   {% endif %}
-  workshop,
-  you will need access to software as described below.
-  In addition, you will need an up-to-date web browser.
+  workshop, you will need access to an up-to-date web browser.
+We will access R, RStudio, and the workshop data through remote computing instances.
+You do not need to install R or RStudio on your computer.
 </p>
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors